Choosing the right prizes for a marketing competition

 Boosting buyer engagement and retention through point-of-sale marketing

-There’s nothing more frustrating than a prospect walking into your shop, browsing the shelves and leaving without anything.
-It’s difficult to interact with consumers without falling into tricks such as asking them if they need help or advice.
+There’s nothing more frustrating than a prospect walking into your shop, browsing the shelves and leaving without having bought anything.
+For salespeople, however it’s difficult to interact with consumers without falling into ineffective commercial tricks such as asking them if they need help or advice.

-In-store competitions are a way of creating positive interactions with customers.
-Shoppers do not feel that you are trying to make them consume, since the aim of a game is to win gifts.
-The link that is created with the buyer is not a transactional one, but one that establishes an authentic and lasting relationship.
+In-store competitions are a simple and effective way of creating positive interactions with customers.
+Shoppers do not feel that the brand’s staff are trying to make them consume, since the aim of a marketing game is to win them gifts or other rewards.
+The link that is created between the brand and the buyer is therefore not a transactional one, but one that establishes a more authentic and lasting relationship.

-By using game-based mechanisms (such as collecting points, searching for an item in shop or discovering a discount on their receipt), retail competitions encourage customers to return to the shop.
-They also continue interacting with the brand on its digital channels.
+By using game-based mechanisms (such as collecting points with every purchase, searching for a mystery item in shop or discovering a surprise discount on their till receipt), retail competitions also encourage customers to return to the shop or to continue interacting with the brand on its digital channels.

-The competition can be launched online (on social networks), but participants can be invited to visit the shop to claim their price.
-This leverage enables you to consolidate your customers’ purchasing journey and to strengthen the brand-consumer relationship.
+The competition can be launched online (on social networks, for example), but participants can also be invited to visit the shop to claim their price.
+This marketing leverage enables you to consolidate your customers’ multi-channel purchasing journey and to strengthen the relationship between consumer and brand over the long term.

 Getting to know your customers better

-A brand’s growth and performance depend on its ability to meet its customers’ expectations.
-And that means gathering first-party data on its target in order to understand its desires.
-In-store competitions are a way of gathering this data.
+A brand’s growth and performance depend to a large extent on its ability to meet its customers’ expectations.
+And that means gathering first-party data on its core target in order to better understand its desires, consumer trends, budget, etc. In-store competitions are an excellent way of gathering this data.

 Motivate your sales teams with an internal competition

-In-store competitions can be part of a company’s strategy, helping to motivate its sales force.
-Some brands organise them for employees in order to create a healthy competition between different sales outlets.
-The shop with the best sales will be rewarded with bonuses or gifts.
+In-store workplace competitions can also be part of a company’s internal strategy, helping to motivate its sales force.
+Some brands organise them for their employees in order to create healthy competition between their different sales outlets.
+The shop with the best sales figures, for example, will be rewarded with bonuses or gifts.

 The different types of in-store competitions